MS IN EARLY CHILDHOOD STUDIES

-Gain the skills you need to start or manage a child care center or development program.
-Earning your M.S. in Early Childhood Studies with a specialization in Administration, Management, and Leadership can give you the knowledge and skills you need to create child-centered programs that promote positive learning experiences for all children.
-Discover how to plan and manage budgets, as well as recruit, evaluate , and motivate qualified staff.
+Gain the skills to start or manage a child care center or child development program.
+Learn to plan and manage budgets, as well as to recruit, evaluate, and motivate qualified staff.
 Ensure child safety through regulatory compliance and explore ways to market your program in your community.

 Johnna Darragh, Ph.D., has been teaching adult learners and working in public policy for over 20 years.
 She is a member of the Steering Committee of Illinois Professional Development Advisory Council and on the board for the Illinois Network of Child Care Resource and Referral Agencies and the Illinois Early Learning Council.
 Her publications include two books “Introduction to Early Childhood Education: Equity and Inclusion,” published by Pearson, and “The Welcoming Classroom: Building Strong Home-to-School Connections for Early Learning” published by Gryphon House.